jessecha/OPCAS/README.md

   # DNRacing
 This repository is for the scaled V2V autonomous motorsport project involving two 1:8 scale RC cars equipped with high speed USB3.0 Ximea XiQ CMOS Cameras on a Nvidia Jetson TX2.
 The cars are built on top of OFNA DM1-Spec-E and Hong Nor X3-GT chassis.
 Arduino Uno boards send PWM signals to the RC ESCs (Tekin RX8 v.2) and the servos used to steer the vehicle, as well as the servos used for the pan/tilt camera mount.
 The Jetson TX2s are powered by 120W Goal Zero Sherpa 100 battery packs.
-The camera videofeed is streamed with an Amimon Connex HDMI wireless transmitter, and the PPM radio control signals are transmitted with a TBS CrossFire LRS.
+The camera videofeed is streamed with an Amimon Connex HDMI wireless transmitter, and the PPM radio control signals are transmitted with a Futaba TX/RX.
 The environment for deployment is within Linux Ubuntu 16.02.3 LTS and ROS Kinetic Kame.

-Current work involves the use of 3D CNN for a multi-agent end-to-end behavioral cloning-based racing architecture. <br />
+Current work involves the use of convolutional neural networks for a multi-agent end-to-end behavioral cloning-based racing architecture. <br />

   <**3D_CNN_Model**> <br />
 The end-to-end, behavioral cloning 3D CNN model uses a stack of images with specified jumps. <br />